Visa and Immigration Information

 The SEVIS Form I-20 is a Certificate of Eligibility for non-immigrant (F-1) student status.
 It is the document issued by academic institutions that students use to obtain F-1 visas abroad, to re-enter the U.S. and to transfer from one school to another.
 Your signature on the SEVIS Form I-20 means you understand the DHS regulations and accept them.
 Keep this with your passport.
 In the case of transfers or extensions, the school will give you the student copy of your new I-20 and update your DHS record in SEVIS.
 Your SEVIS Form I-20 is valid for the time period indicated on the form only if you maintain status.
 Your SEVIS Form I-20 becomes invalid despite the expiration date if you are out of status.

 Your visa is a red, white and blue stamp on a page in your passport or a computerized visa form affixed to your passport.
 It includes your name, visa classification (F-1, J-1, etc...), place and date of issue, expiration date, and the number of times you are permitted to enter the U.S. (S = single entry, M = multiple entries).
 Once you have entered the U.S., the expiration date on your F-1 visa is no longer important for initial entry purposes.

-The Form I-94 is a small white arrival/departure card that a DHS officer puts into your passport when you arrive in the U.S. It contains your name, your DHS admission number, birth date, citizenship, date and point of entry into the U.S., visa classification, and the length of time you can remain in the United States.
-Students with F-1 visas have “D/S” written on their I-94's.
-“D/S” means “duration of status” and indicates students can remain in the U.S. for as long as they are studying full-time in educational institutions and maintaining status.
+For students entering the country prior to May, 2013, the I-94 was a small white arrival/departure card which a DHS officer put into your passport when you arrived in the U.S. It contained your name, your DHS admission number, birth date, citizenship, date and point of entry into the U.S., visa classification, and the length of time you can remain in the U.S. Students with F-1 visas have "D/S" written on their I-94's.
+'D/S' means 'duration of status' and indicates students can remain in the U.S. for as long as they are studying full-time in educational institutions and maintaining status.